WRITTEN BY: LAINE HAMMER

 PHOTOS BY: DAVID BENHAIM

-S: On your deathbed, what would your last meal in L.A. be?
+S. On your deathbed, last meal in LA?

 A.M.
 Tacos!
 A taco truck by the Vons on Alvarado in Echo Park, next to an Auto Zone.
 I call it Taco Zone.

 A.M.
 On my website and Instagram.
 I share my art and things going on around the studio